-am not familiar with the modelling details and I would consider solid and convincing comments.
+[Howell comment to ignore - I'm not a huge fan of the thermohaline hypothesis, although I am not familiar with the modelling details and I haven't worked with it.
+It's just a suspicion... and a lack seeing of what I would consider solid and convincing comments.
 A similar concept was “deep-ocean CO2 circulation & release, the version of which I looked at was either fantasia or hallucinogenic drugs or both.
 Still, it's plausible and good to keep in mind.]

 Figure 2.
 Close up of Figure 1, showing the 8.2 Kyr event in relation to the Little Ice Age (LIA).

-A thousand years after the 8.2 Kyr event, or so Figure 2 intimates (and the pseudo-decadal graphs below shows) the Holocene Maximum (or, Climate Optimum) occured. thought was a cold dry event 6 ky ago, although maybe it was 6 ky BC ~ 8.5 ky BP.
+A thousand years after the 8.2 Kyr event, or so Figure 2 intimates (and the pseudo-decadal graphs below shows) the Holocene Maximum (or, Climate Optimum) occured.
+[Howell important terminology to check! - Is the 8.5 ky event the “Younger Dryas”?
+Which I thought was a cold dry event 6 ky ago, although maybe it was 6 ky BC ~ 8.5 ky BP.
 It's extremely important for you to see if that is the case.
 In either case, you must mention the Younger Dryas – probably more people know that term than Holocene Climate Optimum.]
 Upper state New York, the archaeologist William Ritchey reported C14 dating marked the area [Howell, seems mistaken – C14 is typically taken as age marker, delta_[O18/16 or deuterium] as temperature] as “warmer” than today, and perhaps even “somewhat drier,” and is consistent with the approximately two degree Celsius Northern Hemispheric warming that was then ongoing in the hemisphere.
-It strongly suggests that the microclimate of New York State in the Holocene timeframe for the warmer changed so much as to resemble modern southern New Jersey; perhaps even Kentucky or North Carolina, during this upper peak shown in the Bond graph.
-Indeed, the very movement of the tree line, north, upwards of hundreds of miles in this period has been recorded using isotope reconstruction.
+It strongly suggests that the microclimate of New York State during the Holocene Climate Optimum timeframe warmed so much as to resemble modern southern New Jersey,; perhaps even Kentucky or North Carolina.
+This period also corresponds to a strong peak in the Bond graph of Figure 2.
+Indeed, the very movement of the tree line ?Northern Canada, in Ontario and Quebec? hundreds of miles northward in this period has been recorded using isotope reconstruction.

-Palynological (fossil pollen) sampling around undisturbed Lamoka well – provide where, when, what country etc – not obvious to me and probably to others...] people burials in the warmer part of the Holocene Climate Optimum revealed evidence of things growing then in that state which no longer live there, including the occidental-type people themselves, apparently aggressive hunters, and who may have made their way there in the same manner as the Vikings did in a similar period of longer-term natural global warming: the Medieval Maximum – much later.
+Palynological (fossil pollen) sampling around undisturbed Lamoka [Howell – provide where, when, what country etc – not obvious to me and probably to others...] graves during the warmer part of the Holocene Climate Optimum revealed evidence of things growing then in that state which no longer live there, including the occidental-type people themselves.
+These apparently aggressive hunters may have made their way there ?from Europe? in the same manner as the Vikings did 6 to 7 ky later during a period of longer-term natural global warming: the Medieval Maximum .

 Pseudo-decadal averaging solar insolation : zeroing in on short term climate effects